Blood in Urine in Women: Specialized Treatment in New York City

 When blood in urine is microscopic (not visible but detectable via testing), the severity is measured as red blood cells (RBC) per high power field (HPF) under the microscope.
 Usually, >3-5 RBCs/HPF is considered abnormal.
 With >20-50 RBCs/HPF, a significant urological or medical problem often exists.

-Blood in urine can originate from the kidneys, ureters, urinary bladder and the urethra.
-Sometimes inflammation of adjacent organs such as colon (colitis), uterus or cervix can also cause blood in urine.
+Blood in the urine can originate from the kidneys, ureters, urinary bladder and the urethra.
+Sometimes inflammation of adjacent organs such as the colon (colitis), uterus or cervix can also cause blood in urine.

 Blood in urine